YonasGK/Low_precision_CPU_Accelerator_Training/README.md

      $ nsys stats [options] report1.qdrep

- One option used very often in our work is
+ One option used very often in our work is 'gputrace', which provides a detailed timeline of GPU kernel calls.

     $ nsys stats --report gputrace report1.qdrep